* This is the Consumer Version. *

 During the preschool and school years, growth in height and weight is steady.
 Children tend to grow a similar amount each year until the next major growth spurt occurs in early adolescence.

 Different organs grow at different rates.
-For example, the reproductive system has a brief growth spurt just after birth, then changes very little until just before puberty.
+For example, the reproductive system has a brief growth spurt just after birth, then changes very little until just before sexual maturation (puberty).
 In contrast, the brain grows almost exclusively during the early years of life.
-At birth, the brain is one fourth of its future adult size.
-By 1 year, the brain is three fourths of its adult size.
 The kidneys function at the adult level by the end of the first year.

 Children who are beginning to walk have an endearing physique, with the belly sticking forward and the back curved.
 They may also appear to be quite bow-legged.
 By 3 years of age, muscle tone increases and the proportion of body fat decreases, so the body begins to look leaner and more muscular.
 Most children are physically able to control their bowels and bladder at this time.

-Doctors measure length in children too young to stand.
-They measure height once the child can stand.
+Length in children who are too young to stand is measured while children lie on their back on a suitable device, such as a measuring table (called a stadiometer).
+Height in children who can stand is measured using a vertical measuring scale.
 In general, length in normal-term infants increases about 30% by age 5 months and more than 50% by age 12 months.
 Infants typically grow about 10 inches (25 centimeters) during the first year, and height at 5 years is about double the birth length.
 In boys, half the adult height is attained by about age 2.
 In girls, height at 19 months is about half the adult height.